State, Federal Taxes For Gambling In Iowa

 There are different subforms for your tax return to itemize those wins and losses.
 These are IA 1040 (wins) and Schedule A (losses).

-If you win over a certain amount, casinos and sportsbooks are obliged to keep some of the money on behalf of the state and federal authorities.
+If you win over a certain amount, casinos and sportsbooks are obliged to keep some money on behalf of the state and federal authorities.

 The amount will depend on which games you are playing.